oqolarte/oblong/content/project/site.md

 [^pandoc]: Or, if you have [Pandoc](https://pandoc.org/) in your computer (installation is easy), you can convert Markdown to HTML, and use those in your site.
 It takes some fiddling around the documentation, but it can be done.

-All the content is written in Markdown, a simple markup "language" for creating formatted text using a plaintext editor.
+In many SSGs, content is written in Markdown, a simple markup "language" for creating formatted text using a plaintext editor.
-This means that all the files are lightweight and portable, easy to backup and transfer between computers.
+Markdown files (`.md`) are lightweight, portable, easy to backup, and transfer between computers.

-Compilation is fast.
-Since web browsers can only read HTML files, compilation means that SSG converts the Markdown files into HTML.
-And if you're like me whose website comprises only HTML and CSS files, compilation can average on 100ms (milliseconds!).

-It might sound tedious, because it is at first!
+Generation time depends on the size and volume of files that need to be compiled.
+I've heard that some SSGs could take up to a minute to build one whole site;
+some only *milliseconds*.

+It *is* tedious to go through all that.
 Unlike what-you-see-is-what-you-get (WYSIWYG) CMS like Wordpress in which you can easily post a new blog, with SSGs, you will have to, at least, type your post offline, compile, and then push to your web host.

 But I'll take the massive freedom gains provided by SSGs[^SSG] anytime!

 ### Using Hugo

-There are a lot of tutorials online on how to start a blog using Hugo.
-A lot of them, if you follow to the letter, will set you up a nice content management system (CMS, a fancier, more technical term for blog).
-But many of these tutorials are naturally targetted to beginners who just want to get something up already, and not go through hours of laboriously reading through the documentation.

-What if you want something that isn't pre-fabricated, some template that can't be found in the [Themes](https://themes.gohugo.io), a theme that speaks your personality?

-Well, that's when you need to read the docs.
+Great Hugo tutorials abound online, in blog post and video formats.
+Some target new users;
+some have specific use cases in mind.

+However, like most tutorials online, they get outdated quickly.
+Sooner or later, reading the documentation becomes necessary.

+As with everything else, it's important to be patient and willing to read the manual.
+In case you're stuck, you can also ask the community.
+Hugo has a decent documentation[^hugo-doc].

 Truth be told, Hugo's learning curve is steep, especially if you're like me with no "real" coding experience.
 Maybe it helps when you've been dealing with software programming for a while.
 Your mileage may vary.

-As with everything else, it's important to be patient and willing to read the documentation.
-Some documentations are good, some are bad, some don't even exist!
-In any case, you can also ask the community if you're stuck somewhere.
-Hugo has a decent documentation[^hugo-doc].

 My process involves a lot of trial and error to get this site looking the way it is now, simple as it is.